top of page

 • Writer's pictureAndi Dela Torre Griffiths

-La Paz Sand Dunes: A Guide
+La Paz Sand Dunes in Laoag, Ilocos Norte: A Guide

-No long intros, here’s what you need to know before you enjoy the 85-square kilometer desert beach in Ilocos Norte.
+Here’s what you need to know before you enjoy the 85-square kilometer desert beach in Ilocos Norte.

-A. Going to Ilocos Norte
+Going to Laoag, Ilocos Norte

 If you’re from Manila, go to Partas Cubao or Pasay then ride a bus heading to Laoag.
 Since it’s going to be a long trip, it would be best if you take the Luxury bus for total comfort.
 It has a movable bus tablet with 1 USB charger slot, two earphone slots, and enough leg room for you cause it has lesser seats.
 To skip long lines, you can book online via Biyaheroes.